 Bus passengers in Greater Manchester face severe disruption as employees at a major public transport operator have gone on strike over pay.

-Staff at Arriva first walked out on Wednesday (20 July) for a period of continuous industrial action and after more than two weeks there is still no sign of a breakthrough.
+Staff at Arriva first walked out on Wednesday (20 July) for a period of continuous industrial action.

 When is the strike and why?